 What are street level IUL commissions?

-Street level commissions for IULs are usually in the range of 75%-90% depending on the company.
+Street level IUL commissions are usually in the range of 75%-90% depending on the company.
 You can expect to receive this commission level from nearly any IUL FMO or BGA.

 Getting higher iul commissions

 It never fails, agents always want top level commissions which is understandable.
 Below are two common scenarios.

 No Proof of Production or Success